 Global Editing Catches the Wave

-Flexible global editing is possible with Altium Designer 18 framework
+Flexible global editing is possible with Altium framework

 Having global editing would include the ability to quickly find, filter, select, and change any and all of the intricate properties associated with a part.
 Changing parameters would be intuitive and applicable for the respective part.
 Intuitive interfaces for editing within the same framework would allow changes where needed and no need to address properties not suited to the component at hand.
 The framework is there to enable your design process rather than the tool forcing steps not needed for your particular part update.

-Flexible global editing is available in Altium Designer 18.
-With common interfaces across all editors, learning one framework for finding and updating information particular to your design is possible.
-Finding intricate and unique characteristics for the millions of parts is possible with versatile selection tools, accessible from a common environment.
+Flexible global editing is available in Altium 18.
+With interfaces across all editors, learning one framework for finding and updating information particular to your design is possible.
+Finding intricate and unique characteristics for the millions of is possible with versatile selection tools, accessible from a environment.